gobatis/gobatis/docs/docs/getting-started/overview.md

 <img src="/img/logo.png" style={{width: 300, display: 'block', margin:'0 auto'}} />

-In database operations, most scenarios involve simple CRUD (Create, Read, Update, Delete) operations.
+Most database operation scenarios involve simple CRUD (Create, Read, Update, Delete) operations.
 For these cases, we need straightforward methods.
 When conducting complex queries, excessive parameter bindings become a headache; at these times, a convenient template syntax is required.
 In some specific scenarios, such as paginated queries, we need some quick methods.